-- 12. Use the Hardness slider to set how much of the outer part of your brush tip should fade to transparency.
+- Constant: The static orientation of the brush tip expressed in degrees. - Heading: The orientation of the brush tip is determined by the direction in which the stroke is drawn.
+It changes dynamically as the stroke is drawn. - Azimuth: When the pen is tilted, it uses the direction in which the pen eraser is facing. - Twist (if supported by pen): It uses the twist angle of the stylus and is only available with Wacom Art Pen. - 16.
+Use the Hardness slider to set how much of the outer part of your brush tip should fade to transparency.
 If you set it to 100 %, the brush will be completely solid.
-If you set it to 0 %, the brush will only be opaque in its center, and will gradually become transparent towards its edges. - 13.
+If you set it to 0 %, the brush will only be opaque in its center, and will gradually become transparent towards its edges. - 17.
 Use the Spacing slider to set how much distance you must drag your brush before Harmony prints the brush tip onto your canvas, relative to your brush's size.
 The default setting is 7%, which produces a relatively realistic brush stroke-like result.
 If this setting is too low, your brush strokes might feel too thick and opaque.
-If this setting is too high, your strokes will look like the brush tip has been stamped repeatedly over your canvas instead of dragged on it. - 14.
-If you want the size of your brush tip to vary each time it's printed on your canvas, set the RandomSize setting to any value above 0 %. - 15.
-If you want the angle of your brush tip to be random each time the tip is printed on your canvas, set the Random Angle setting to any value above 0°. - 16.
-If you want the spacing between each instance of the brush tip to be random, set the Random Spacing setting to any value above 0 %. - 17.
-If you want the spacing between each instance of the brush tip to be random, set the RandomSpacing setting to any value above 0 %. - 18.
+If this setting is too high, your strokes will look like the brush tip has been stamped repeatedly over your canvas instead of dragged on it. - 18.
+If you want the size of your brush tip to vary each time it's printed on your canvas, set the RandomSize setting to any value above 0 %. - 19.
+If you want the angle of your brush tip to be random each time the tip is printed on your canvas, set the Random Angle setting to any value above 0°. - 20.
+If you want the spacing between each instance of the brush tip to be random, set the Random Spacing setting to any value above 0 %. - 21.
+If you want the spacing between each instance of the brush tip to be random, set the Random Spacing setting to any value above 0 %. - 22.
 In the Drawing view, start drawing to test your brush settings.

 It is also possible to use textures when drawing with the Pencil tool.
 Those textures follow the angle of your pencil lines, which may create more interesting results depending on your desired drawing style.
-For more information, see About Pencil Line Textures on page 135.
+For more information, see About Pencil Line Textures on page 134.